Accepted Products

 Up to 50 X 2 litre paint cans

-It’s a voluntary scheme and we have a research capability to find innovative new uses for the used paint and packaging, which is funded through the 15c per litre the industry applies to the paint (which also covers the collection and transport costs).
+It’s a voluntary scheme for suppliers and we have a research capability to find innovative new uses for the used paint and packaging, which is funded through the 15c per litre the industry applies to the paint (which also covers the collection and transport costs).

 The research we do is developing the circular economy: ranging from product development in recycling old paint pails into new ones, through to advanced innovation in extracting titanium dioxide from the used paint for use in new paint.
 Looking at geo-polymers is another interesting field of investigation – this is also known as “green concrete” which is lightweight and requires a lot less carbon compared to traditional concrete.